Edge Analytics Market Size and Share

 Edge Analytics Market Analysis by Mordor Intelligence

-The edge analytics market size stands at USD 17.30 billion in 2025 and is on track to reach USD 52.04 billion by 2030, reflecting a 24.64% CAGR.
+The edge analytics market is expected to grow from USD 17.30 billion in 2025 to USD 21.47 billion in 2026 and is forecast to reach USD 63.18 billion by 2031 at 24.11% CAGR over 2026-2031.
 Growth is propelled by the rapid expansion of IoT end-points, wider 5G coverage that supports low-latency data paths, and ongoing advances in AI-enabled silicon that places inference engines at the network edge.
 Vendors are prioritizing ruggedized micro-data centers, liquid-cooling designs, and federated learning frameworks that keep sensitive data local while still training global models.
 Enterprises are also integrating cloud-native orchestration tools to standardize application delivery across thousands of edge nodes, thereby compressing deployment cycles and raising ROI expectations.
 The edge analytics market is further influenced by regulatory drives toward data-sovereign architectures, especially in healthcare and finance where real-time decision support must coexist with strict privacy mandates.

 Key Report Takeaways